-People with intellectual and developmental disabilities (I/DD) have historically experienced health and social inequities that are compounded by the COVID-19 pandemic.
-COVID-19 risk factors like diabetes or chronic lung or heart disease are more common for people with I/DD, resulting in more than a two-fold increase in hospitalizations (63% versus 29%), need for intensive care (15% versus 8%) and death (8% versus 4%) when compared to people without I/DD.,
+People with intellectual and developmental disabilities (I/DD) have historically experienced health and social inequities that are compounded by the COVID-19 public health emergency.
+COVID-19 risk factors like diabetes or chronic lung or heart disease are more common for people with I/DD, resulting in more than a two-fold increase in hospitalizations (63 percent versus 29 percent), need for intensive care (15 percent versus 8 percent) and death (8 percent versus 4 percent) when compared to people without I/DD.,

 Through partnerships, health plans have supported people with I/DD to increase vaccine confidence and access needed services in their local communities by:

 - Using person-centered practices to inform decision-making.
 Health plans can support person-centered practices by hosting member/family webinars to provide education or by partnering with community organizations to offer information and decision-making support.
 For example, UnitedHealthcare partnered with the National Association of Councils on Developmental Disabilities to launch the GetOutTheVaccine website, which shares information and helps people and their families manage anxieties associated with the limited and misunderstood information related to the COVID-19 vaccine.
 The website includes guidance on vaccine accessibility and reflects the thoughts of people with I/DD, their families and friends, and their direct support professionals.
 A “share your shot” feature enables people with I/DD and their families to celebrate vaccine confidence by posting vaccine photos and tagging #GOTVaccine.

 - Driving action through data.
 Some health plans are using data dashboards to guide vaccine outreach and education.
 Using the dashboards to identify people with I/DD who have chronic conditions or risk factors can help health plans target outreach to those most in need.